 The complicated design studio of Webydo makes it ill-suited to the regular customer.
 There’s a steep learning curve.

-Webydo is a new name in the website building market.
-However, it has already built a strong user community (about 234,000 customers as of today).
-It’s good for building portfolios, simple shops and business sites.
+Webydo is a respectable name in the website building market.
+However, it has already built a strong user community (near 260,000 customers as of today).
+It’s good for building portfolios, full-featured shops and business sites.

 This website builder suits the best for web-designers as its interface and key features are designer-oriented.
 The price of Webydo subscription also alludes us to be used by professional who operate dozens of websites per month.
 All in all, Webydo is not another simple website builder, and if you plan to start your business with website making, this service would be very useful.